 Management reviews the investment in the subsidiary periodically to assess whether there is any indication of impairment.
-To determine whether the investment in the subsidiary is impaired, management exercises judgment and makes estimation of the recoverable amount of the investment and the nature of the underlying assets of the subsidiary.
+To determine whether the investment in the subsidiary is impaired, management exercises judgment and makes estimation of the recoverable amount of the investment considering the nature of the underlying net assets of the subsidiary.
 The recoverable amount calculation requires the management to estimate the future cash flows expected from the cash-generating unit which was based on the value-in-use exercise as disclosed in Note 3(i).

-Management has evaluated the carrying amount of the investment in subsidiary and has recognised an impairment loss of US\$3,632,000 (2018: US\$371,000) during the year.
+Management has evaluated the recoverable amount of the investment in subsidiary and has recognised an impairment loss of US\$378,000 (2019 : US\$3,632,000) during the year.
 The carrying value of investment in subsidiary is disclosed in Note 9.